-create integrated concepts with hardware, software and orgware interventions for the redevelopment and revitalisation of your case study area which are grounded in theory and are aligned with the results of your SWOT analysis. create a detailed integrated plan to tackle societal issues related to urban sprawl and car dependency in your case study area. provide a coherent storyline from the SWOT analysis to concepting and the specific measures. conduct targeted Urban Guerrilla tactics in practice.
+create integrated concepts with hardware, software and orgware interventions for the redevelopment and revitalisation of your case study area which are grounded in theory and are aligned with the results of your SWOT analysis. create a detailed integrated plan to tackle societal issues related to urban sprawl and car dependency in your case study area. provide a coherent storyline from the SWOT analysis to concept- ing and the specific measures. conduct targeted Urban Guerrilla tactics in practice.
 Competencies This minor provides you with a range of competencies.
 You will train these competencies throughout the minor, especially in the group work sessions.
 You will: analyse and conduct research initiate specify design communicate Additionally, you will be: realising &amp; operating: during the Tactical Urbanism training you will gain hands-on experience in performing real interventions in the street. managing &amp; gaining an entrepreneurial attitude: you will work as a professional and take the initiative in parts of the project.
 You will reflect on your own performance.
-Topics The overall goal of this minor is to learn all about the shift towards sustain- - able mobility and urban culture.
+Topics The overall goal of this minor is to learn all about the shift towards sustain- able mobility and urban culture.
 This encompasses the following topics: shifting car dependency / active transportation social cohesion and urban greening tactical urbanism and placemaking design thinking and concepting Structure of the minor The minor programme consists of three phases.
 In the first phase (Initiation Phase), you and your team will ex- plore the case study area using the STEEP and SWOT analysis tools.
 Each team member immerses himself in one of the previ- ously mentioned topics.
-In the second phase (Integration Phase), you will work with the results of the teamwork and the individual studies and merge them into one vision for the case study area.
+In the second phase (Integration Phase), you will work with the re- sults of the teamwork and the individual studies and merge them into one vision for the case study area.
 Key challenge is to create a vision where the various elements and measures reinforce each other.
 In the third phase (Communication Phase), you will focus on com- munication skills.
 How are you going to bring the story to the pro- ject sponsor and the wider audience?
 During the minor, the pro- ject sponsor will come to Breda to engage in interaction and chal- lenge your concepts.
-In each phase of the minor, different knowledge modules are provided.
+In each phase of the minor different besuit des modules are presided in In each phase of the minor, different knowledge modules are provided.
 In the first phase, the emphasis is on the nature and impact of Hardware, Software and Orgware interventions (HSO).
-In the second phase, there will be more emphasis on Tactical Urbanism (TU) and your group will execute a real-life Urban Guerrilla action in the street.
-In the communication phase, the focus will be on visual communication (VIC) to enable you to convey your message to the project sponsor in the best possible way. your message to the project sponsor in the best possible way.
+In the second phase, there will be more emphasis on Tactical Urbanism (TU) and your group will execute a real-life Orban Guerrilla action in the street.
+In the communication phase, the focus will be on visual communication (VIC) to enable you to convey